 Bio

 Over the past decade, I have undertaken work in various areas of the university, holding roles such as Academic Skills Advisor (Academic Skills Centre), Graduate Teaching Assistant (POLSIS), Tutor of A-level students (Access to Birmingham Scheme), Student Enhancement Administrator (School of Social Policy), and others.
-During her previous degrees, I undertook funded placements and internships within the third and public sectors, thus exploring the way in which work is conducted within Birmingham-based social enterprises, charities, and the city council.
+During previous degrees, I undertook funded placements and internships within the third and public sectors, thus exploring the way in which work is conducted within Birmingham-based social enterprises, charities, and the city council.
+During my PhD, alongside teaching and my ongoing research, I undertook a (self-organised) three-month, ESRC-funded placement with The Bureau of Investigative Journalism, gaining valuable insights from this sector.
+I also acted as a member of the advisory team for an inter-institutional academic project that investigated changes to the working environments of workers in the hospitality sector during the early stages of the Covid19 pandemic.

 Active involvement in academic associations/networks:

-- Steering Group member of the Marxism and Disability Network
+- Steering Group member of the Marxism and Disability Network;

-- Co-convenor of the BSA Theory Study Group (first BSA Theory event as a host [link]).
+- Co-convenor of the BSA Theory Study Group (first BSA Theory event as a host [link]);

 Qualifications